JustMJ/dawgdown/README.md

 # dawgdown

+**Warning** Dawgdown is still under development and shouldn't be used.
+It currently does not conform to the UGA dissertation formatting guidelines.

 A package for dissertation writing at the University of Georgia based off the [thesisdown](https://github.com/ismayc/thesisdown) R package and the UGA Latex dissertation template.

 ### Using Dawgdown